Free Trial Class

 How much do classes cost?

-First class always free
+First class always free · Uniform included

 Is Kaizen affiliated with a recognized organization?

 Yes.
 Kaizen Shotokan Karate Academy is affiliated with the International Shotokan Karate Federation (ISKF).
 Rank earned here is internationally recognized, and students have access to ISKF events, seminars, and competitions worldwide.
+You can learn more about the ISKF at www.iskf.com.

 ISKF affiliated · Internationally recognized rank